almostEric/FrozenWasteland/README.md

 *Note: Widgets from `include/components.hpp` using Component Library SVG graphics are licensed under CC BY-NC 4.0 and are free to use for noncommercial purposes.
 Contact contact@grayscale.info for information about licensing for commercial use.*

-5. Eventually, you will need to change the name of your plugin from "Tutorial".
+5. Eventually, you will need to change the name of your plugin from "Tutorial" to something of your choice.
 Rename `Tutorial.cpp` and `Tutorial.hpp`.
 Change references of `#include "Tutorial.hpp"` in each of the source files.
-In the `init()` function, change the name and slug (unique identifier), which will affect the labels given to your plugin in the "Add module" context menu of Rack.
+In the `init()` function, change the slug (unique identifier), which will affect the labels given to your plugin in the "Add module" context menu of Rack.
 In the `Makefile`, change `DIST_NAME` so that running `make dist` builds a correctly named .zip file.
+Finally, don't forget to edit the `LICENSE.txt` file to choose a license of your choice, unless you want to release your plugin into the public domain (CC0).

 6. Build your plugin with `make`, or `make dist` to produce a distributable .zip file.
 Subscribe to the [Plugin API Updates Thread](https://github.com/VCVRack/Rack/issues/258) to receive notifications when the Rack API changes or a discussion about a change is being held.